To say there are a lot of stressors during the holidays–rowdy relatives, long shopping lines, new recipes–is an understatement.

 While we can’t help with all of it, we can help relieve angst on the food and wine front.
-As in, you can peruse our advice on holiday prep, our pointers for entertaining, our tried and true appetizers, and our top tips for food and wine pairings.
+As in, you can peruse our advice on holiday prep, our pointers for entertaining, our tried and true appetizers, and read on for our top tips for food and wine pairings.

-The good news when it comes to food and wine pairing is that there are some overarching concepts and rules you can abide by.
+The good news about food and wine pairing is that there are some overarching concepts and rules you can abide by.

 If you’ve been following along with the “What Grows Together Goes Together” Instagram Live series with Aida and California wine expert and sommelier Amanda McCrossin on California Grown and California Wines, then you likely already have a few pointers when it comes to food and wine pairings.

 Here are all the top tips in one place for your convenience!

 Yes, we’re primarily all about low stress, high-reward entertaining with make-ahead menus and relaxed decor.
 But the holidays are a time to up the ante with something a little special.